 1.4 Provide an analysis and description of workforce development activities, including type and availability of education, training and employment activities.
-Include analysis of strengths and weaknesses of such services, and the capacity to provide such services, in order to address the education and skill needs of the workforce and the employment needs of employers in the region.
+Include analysis of the strengths and weaknesses of such services, and the capacity to provide such services, in order to address the education and skill needs of the workforce and the employment needs of employers in the region.
 [WIOA Sec.
-108(b)(1)(D)] and [20 CFR 679.560(a)]

-Central Arkansas Workforce Centers
+108(b)(1)(D)] and [proposed 20 CFR 679.560(a)] Central Arkansas Workforce Centers

-The Central Arkansas Workforce Centers are at the forefront of the workforce activities and represent Arkansas's version of the American Job Centers.
+The Central Arkansas Workforce Centers are at the forefront of the workforce activities, and represent Arkansas's version of the American Job Centers.
 There are five workforce centers spread throughout the six county region to ensure access to all Arkansans residing in the region.
 The Conway Workforce Center is the Central Arkansas Workforce Development Area's comprehensive center.
-Our workforce centers are managed locally by the Central Arkansas Workforce Development Board, which is composed of members from both the public and private sector; however, a majority of the Board is from the private sector.
+Our workforce centers are managed locally by the Central Arkansas Workforce Development Board, which is composed of members from both the public with a majority from the private sector.